Quackster/Chroma/README.md

 ## Setup

-To run Minerva, you need to install .NET 8 [runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) for your operating system.
+To run Chroma, you need to install .NET 8 [runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) for your operating system.

 Once downloaded, you may execute ``./ChromaWebApp`` (Linux) or ``ChromaWebApp.exe`` (Windows).
 Once that's done, you should see the following console output.